Silver Coin Melt Value: What Your Silver Coin is Really Worth (2025 Update)

 • Private and immutable: As a physical asset, silver can be kept private and out of the reach of banks and other third-parties.
 Similarly, your silver cannot be hacked or compromised via digital means.

 Whether you invest in silver bullion, paper-backed silver (e.g., ETFs and silver mining stocks), or silver coins, the benefits are largely the same.
 Adding silver to your precious metals IRA or 401(k) retirement savings account can help diversify your portfolio and insulate your wealth from market risk and other systemic risks.
+You can learn more about how to rollover an existing retirement account on this page.

 Plus, silver retains its value during recessions and other periods of economic turmoil.
 The chart below depicts how silver and gold performed well during the 2007-2009 global financial crisis.